nikhilm/uvbook/source/threads.rst

 ``uv_work_t`` structure and once the function returns, the *after* function will be called, again with the same structure.

-For writing wrappers to blocking libraries, a common :doc:`pattern <utilities>` is to use a baton to exchange data.
+For writing wrappers to blocking libraries, a common :ref:`pattern <baton>` is to use a baton to exchange data.

 .. _inter-thread-communication: